ajosedev/knowledge/notes/20230316014512-styled-components-dom-attributes.md

 - Passes valid attributes `color`, `xHeight`, and `aria-hidden` to the DOM
 - Passes invalid attributes (`bar`) to the DOM
 	- Note that this doesn't throw an error, only because it's a non-boolean attribute
-- Throws the aforementioned non-boolean attribute error for `foo` The other component:
+- Throws the aforementioned non-boolean attribute error for `active` The other component:
 - Does not pass any attributes to the DOM, valid or invalid
 - Throws no errors